Showing posts with label Progressives. Show all posts

 Example: In this movie, Amy Adams plays a character that works in a call center to help 911 survivors and takes a "sick" day to cook a Julia Child dish.
 She then blogs about the experience to the dismay of her boss who calls her into his office to beseech her for writing the post.
 He ends his rant by saying, "a Republican would have fired you."

 In my case, the theater audience was silent after hearing that little gem.
-(Perhaps they cheered on the coast).
+(Perhaps they cheered on the coasts).
 Could Ms. Ephron have had any purpose other than to slam Republicans or Conservatives?
 Doing so is hardly unusual for Hollywood and inconsistent with the memory of Julia Child who was publicly apolitical

 All this notwithstanding, the film succeeds on the strength of Meryl Streep's affectionate performance and the unique legacy of the woman she portrayed.
-On a five star scale, this blogger gives Julie & Julia three stars and a pinch of salt for the screen writer.
+On a five star scale, this blogger gives Julie & Julia three and 1/2 stars and a pinch of salt for the screen writer.

 My dowdy prediction